quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 RESET_STREAM frame.

-By sending a CLOSE_STREAM frame, the sender commits to delivering all bytes up to the Reliable Size, which must adhere to the flow control.
+By sending a CLOSE_STREAM frame, the sender commits to delivering all bytes up to the Reliable Size.
 The state transitions to "Data Sent" on the sender side, or to "Size Known" on the receive side.
+All the bytes up to the Reliable Size have to be sent adhering to the flow control.

 To the endpoints, the only differences from closing a stream by using the FIN bit are: